Seven Cloud-Native and AI-Ready Document Management Systems for 2025

 The Top 7 Solutions

-1. For enterprise document services (if you aren't married to being fully cloud-native):
+1. For enterprise document services (cloud-adapted, not fully cloud-native):

 Alfresco Digital Business Platform